Unique Classification

 box_number

-Platform assigned box number reference
+Platform-assigned box number reference

 class

-Class predicted for square interval
+Class with the highest probability predicted for square interval

 probability